anvaka/ngraph.hde/README.md

 close to each other.
 By default `M` has 50 dimensions.

 Then from this `M` dimensional space we crash graph back into 2D or 3D, or any other `D < M` where you want to visualize the graph.
-The "crash" is a done by PCA.
+The "crash" is done by PCA.
 In this `D`-dimensional space we can visualize the graph, or use it as starting position for a force based layout.

 ## Usage